DirectMyFile/ace.dart/README.md

 ## Agenda

-The plan for this project is to implement a tight wrapper around [ace-builds][] up until the 1.0 release of Dart.
+The plan for this project is to implement a thin wrapper around [ace-builds][] up until the 1.0 release of Dart.
 Until the Dart vm lands in a stable version of Chrome there is no compelling reason to re-write large portions in Dart code.
 By keeping only a thin wrapper to the javascript, we benefit from all of